Carroll Baker: Personal life

-Baker has been married three times.
-She first married 54 year-old Louie Ritter, owner of the Weylin Hotel, in 1953.
+Baker married three times.
+She first married 54-year-old Louie Ritter, owner of the Weylin Hotel, in 1953.
 The marriage ended within a year, after which she enrolled at the Actors Studio in New York City.
 Baker alleged that Ritter had raped her when she was still a virgin in the early stages of their relationship.
-Her second was to director Jack Garfein, a Holocaust survivor she met at the Studio and for whom she converted to Judaism (having been raised a Catholic).
-They had one daughter, Blanche Baker (born 1956), also an actress, and a son, Herschel Garfein (born 1958), who is a composer and faculty member at the Steinhardt School of Music at New York University.
-Garfein and Baker divorced in 1969.
-Baker also has six grandchildren.
+On April 5, 1955, Baker married Jack Garfein, a Holocaust survivor she met at the Actors Studio and for whom she converted to Judaism (having been raised a Catholic).
+They had one daughter, Blanche Baker, born in 1956, who is also an actress, and a son, Herschel Garfein, born in 1958, who is a composer and faculty member at the Steinhardt School of Music at New York University.
+Garfein and Baker separated in 1964 and divorced in 1969.
+In an interview with Claudia Steinberg of Tank, Baker said of Garfein, "I treated [him] like a child.
+I did everything for him, and he didn't help at all when I worked so hard in Hollywood.
+He would go out to a very expensive lunch every day, often inviting somebody important, while I was sometimes too tired to eat.”
+Baker has four grandchildren through Blanche.

 Baker married her third husband, British theater actor Donald Burton, on March 10, 1982, and resided in Hampstead, London, in the 1980s.
 The couple remained together until Burton's death from emphysema at their home in Cathedral City, California, on December 8, 2007.

-After leaving Hollywood in the mid-1960s, Baker travelled with Bob Hope's Christmas USO troupe entertaining soldiers in Vietnam and Southeast Asia, an experience which she described as reformative: "In the hospitals I held the hands of damaged young men, and I realized that my pain was not exclusive: that in this world there was suffering much more terrible than mine."
+After leaving Hollywood in the mid-1960s, Baker traveled with Bob Hope's Christmas USO troupe, entertaining soldiers in Vietnam and elsewhere in Southeast Asia, an experience she described as reformative: "In the hospitals I held the hands of damaged young men, and I realized that my pain was not exclusive: that in this world there was suffering much more terrible than mine."

 Baker resided mainly in New York City and Los Angeles throughout the 1950s and 1960s before relocating to Rome to pursue her career there.
-Baker was mainly based in Palm Springs, California, throughout the 1990s and early 2000s.
-As of 2016, she resides in New York City.
-In February 2014, she served as maid of honor at longtime friend, psychologist, and former actor, Dr Patrick Suraci's wedding to his partner, Tony Perkins, in New York.
+Baker was based mainly in Palm Springs, California, throughout the 1990s and early 2000s.
+As of 2016, she resided in New York City.
+In February 2014, she served as maid of honor at longtime friend, psychologist, and former actor Dr. Patrick Suraci's wedding to his partner, Tony Perkins, in New York.